peacemakerbak/peacemakerbak/README.md

 🔭 I’m currently a student at Bloom Institute of Technology becoming a Full Stack Developer

+ 🌱 Committed to growing my skills as a SWE every day, and LOVING IT!

 📝 I regularly write thought pieces on my website `bakinahe.com`